rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 ## Argument passing

 Some programmers may not even understand what _argument passing_ means.
 Some languages have only one way to do it, like python.
-Or it may have something awkward like java (which differentiates between Objects and primitives) which will do Boxing and Unboxing that causes a performance hit.
+Or it may have something awkward like java (which differentiates between Objects and primitives) and do Boxing and Unboxing when the arguments are primitives, thereby causing a performance hit.
 And since (Un)Boxing is implicit, it is not obvious that there are different ways to pass args to java methods.

 So if you are not familiar with the terms, there are generally two different kinds of argument passing:

-- by value: where the value of a variable is used
+- by value: (sometimes called by-copy) where the value of a variable is used
 - by reference: where the value is indirectly retrieved through reference or pointer dereferencing

 This is sometimes confusing to people, because pointers or references can be hard to conceptualize.
 If it helps, think